Rolling Your Own Authentication in Go

 }

-1. User logs in with correct credentials
+1. User logs in successfully

 2. Server generates a random session token